Are you willing to offer mobile subscriptions to your current clients? Do you need a fleet of SIM cards for your connected objects?

-Firstly, there is a big difference between providing mobile subscriptions and becoming a mobile operator.
-You could provide a mobile offer overnight, if you accept that this offer would not be at your brand.
-You simply be a reseller of an existing offer.
+Firstly, note that there is a big difference between providing mobile subscriptions and becoming a mobile operator.
+You could provide a mobile offer overnight, if you accept that this offer will not be provided under your brand.
+You will simply be the reseller of an existing offer.

 "MVNO" stands for "Mobile Virtual Network Operator".
 The MVNO model is a form of partnership where major operators (such as EE, O2, Orange or T-mobile) enable other companies to become operators on their network.
-As you will easily understand, the network of antennas is indeed the key component.
+As you can guess, in the mobile value chain, the network of antennas is the key component.
 Of course, the huge investment represented by a network of radio antennas is obviously the main barrier to entry into the mobile market.
-And it somehow kept innovators away!
+And, somehow, it kept innovators away for a long time!

-Since then, this model has gradually developed across Europe to foster the emergence of mobile operators of all sizes: from Virgin Mobile (with millions of subscribers in the UK) to the smallest niche operators.
+Since then, this model has gradually developed across Europe.
+It quickly fostered the rise of significant mobile operators of all sizes: from Virgin Mobile (with millions of subscribers in the UK) to the smallest niche operators.

 How to become an MVNO?

-On your SIM cards, you will be able to credit a certain amount of calls, SMS and data.
+The main advantage is that your are sailing your own ship!
+You can brand the network name, the web interfaces, the SIM cards, etc. But most of all, you will be able to set your own pricing and your own CRM mechanisms.
+You can create mobile offers with a given amount of calls, SMS and data.
 You will then set the price per SIM and the payment method (pre-paid / post-paid).
-In addition, your supplier will be able to support you on other topics: user interfaces, customer relationship tools, promotional tools...
+In addition, your supplier will be able to support you on other topics: user interfaces, customer relationship tools, promotional tools, PBX...

 A 5-step process